hcwong/cs3245hw4/README.txt

 (If Rocchio Algorithm is performed)
-7. If the query is not entirely phrasal, we will perform Rocchio Algorithm for the remaining/untouched terms in the unioned set.
+7. If needed, we will perform Rocchio Algorithm for the remaining/untouched terms in the unioned set.
 Once again, we will remove the current term each time to mark it as done.
 Note that the main difference here, compared to the terms which appear in the query, is that the query's inital value is 0 because it does not contain these terms.
 So, the score contribution is now derived entirely from the relevant-marked documents' centroid values.
 This is done for all the terms in the unioned set.

 8. Finally, once we have all the accumulated scores, we will perform normalisation on these lnc.ltc scores obtained from all the above score contributions, and do